 Once you are done with that, you can put the buds in a mason jar and let them develop their taste gradually.
 You can take out and smoke a little at every stage after the buds have been dried off to know what ‘vintage’ you prefer.

 Instruments Used to Smoke Marijuana

 Once you are done with the growing, this is the what you have been waiting for.
 It is time to cash out your hard work over a number of weeks.
-Marijuana can be consumed in a lot of different ways such as by smoking, as edibles, oils, etc.
+Marijuana can be consumed in a lot of different ways such as by smoking, like edibles, oils, etc.

 When it comes to smoking marijuana you need to know all the options available to your.
 Following are the instruments that can be used to smoke marijuana:

-Pipes are one of the coolest instruments you can smoke your weed in. but make sure your pipes are made of glass, stainless steel or aluminum as they provide a much cleaner hit and plastic and wooden pipes have potential extra carcinogens so it is better to just avoid them.
+Pipes are one of the coolest instruments you can smoke your weed in. but make sure your pipes are made of glass, stainless steel or aluminum as they provide a much cleaner hit, and plastic and wooden pipes have potential extra carcinogens so it is better to just avoid them.

 Joints, Blunts or Spliffs

 This is the most common way of smoking marijuana.
-The debate of thin joint vs fat joint is never ending and all we can say it depends upon the preferences of the smoker.
+The debate of thin joint vs fat joint is never-ending and all we can say it depends upon the preferences of the smoker.
 You roll the weed into a tobacco skin leaf in a cigar style and keep in mind, that the tighter the joint the better the blunt.

 Water pipes and Bongs